601 West Lombard Street

 In order to check your compliance with the public access policy, link My Bibliography to your eRA Commons account.
 To link these accounts:

-Journal articles that are compliant with the Public Access Policy and have a PMCID number listed are marked with a green dot.
+Journal articles that are compliant with the Public Access Policy and have a PMCID number listed are marked with a green box:

-Articles that have recently been submitted to the NIH Manuscript Submission System are in process and are marked with a yellow dot.
+Articles that have recently been submitted to the NIH Manuscript Submission System are in process and are marked with a blue box.
 They have an NIHMS ID number assigned to them.

-Articles that are not covered by the NIH Public Access Policy, such as those accepted for publication before April 7, 2008, are marked as Not Applicable.
+Articles that are not covered by the NIH Public Access Policy are labeled as Not Applicable - Exempted and marked with a gray box.